Cohabitation Solicitors Near me

 Provision of a loan to cover the deposit by one of you may, for instance, be recorded to ensure they get the money back if you split up and sell the property.

 Will – Unless it is spelled out within a will, you will not be automatically entitled to inherit their share of possessions/property if your partner dies.
 Even if you have cohabited in a joint property for decades, without your name on the property’s deed or being named as the beneficiary within a will, you could lose your home and any rights to the proceeds of a sale thereof.

 We can provide you with a fixed fee for this service so you will know exactly what costs you will need to pay.

-If you would like more detailed information on your rights as a cohabiting couple and/or need legal advice concerning your best options in the event of something unforeseen happening, please do not hesitate to contact us on 020 8974 7490 or email@example.com to arrange an initial consultation to discuss the best way forward for you and we will provide you with further and specific advice tailored to your circumstances.
+If you would like more detailed information on your rights as a cohabiting couple and/or need legal advice concerning your best options in the event of something unforeseen happening, please do not hesitate to contact a member of our team below or email email@example.com to arrange an initial consultation to discuss the best way forward for you and we will provide you with further and specific advice tailored to your circumstances.

 Our experienced and understanding team are here to help you.
 We will work with you to ensure the best possible outcome.

 Meet the team working for you.
 Click the photo to view that team members profile or use the button to send them an email.